renatomoroniruz/capstone/README.md

 Findings:

 Like I mentioned before, I had a really difficult time trying to figure out how Docker works.
 GitHub was also new to me and difficult at first, but I was able to understand how things worked fairly quickly.
 After spending multiple days trying to understand how Docker works, I believe I was able to successfully containerize my application but I’m not entirely sure.
 I also did not quite understand how to create my Cloudformation stack using the text that was given to use in the instructions.

+***had to re do EC2 instance to take screenshots.
+It did not ask me for an Access Token the second time***